whosonfirst/go-whosonfirst-meta/README.md

 Go package for working with Who's On First meta files

-## Important

-It's early days so the documentation is not great yet.
-Sorry.

 ## Install

 You will need to have both `Go` and the `make` programs installed on your computer.
 Assuming you do just type: